oracle/graal/docs/reference-manual/native-image/PGO-Basic-Usage.md

 ```

 As we can see, the PGO build produces a ~15% smaller binary than the default build.
-Recall that the PGO version outperformed the default version for all three iterations counts we tested with.
+Recall that the PGO version outperformed the default version for both iteration counts we tested with.
-Recall also that certain optimizations, such as function inlining we mentioned, increase the binary size in order to improve performance.
+Recall also that certain optimizations, such as function inlining that was mentioned earlier, increase the binary size in order to improve performance.
-So how can PGO builds produce smaller but higher-performing binaries?
+So how can PGO builds produce smaller but better-performing binaries?

 This is because the profiles we provided for the optimizing build allow the compiler to differentiate between code important for performance
 (i.e. hot code, code where most of the time is spent during run time)
-and code not important for performance (i.e. cold code, code where we don't spend a lot of time during run time, e.g. error handling).
+and code that is not important for performance (i.e. cold code, code where we do not spend a lot of time during run time, such as error handling).
-With this differentiation available the compiler can decide to focus more heavily on optimizing the hot code and less or not at all on the cold code.
+With this differentiation available, the compiler can decide to focus more heavily on optimizing the hot code and less or not at all on the cold code.
 This is a very similar idea to what a JVM does - identifies the hot parts of the code at run time and compile those parts at run time.
 The main difference is that native image PGO does the profiling and the optimizing ahead-of-time.

 # Conclusion

-In this text we presented an overview of the main ideas behind Profile Guided Optimization (PGO) with a special focus on the implementation of PGO for Native Image.
+In this text we presented an overview of the main ideas behind Profile-Guided Optimization (PGO) with a special focus on the implementation of PGO for Native Image.
-We've discussed how recoding the behaviour of an application at run time (i.e. Profiling) and storing this information for later use
+We discussed how recording the behaviour of an application at run time (i.e. Profiling) and storing this information for later use
-(i.e. The profile stored in an `.iprof` file for native image) can enable an Ahead-of-time compiler to have access to information it normally does not have.
+(i.e. the profile stored in an `.iprof` file for native image) can enable an ahead-of-time compiler to have access to information that it normally does not have.
-This information can be used to guide decision making in the compiler which can result in better performance as well as smaller binaries.
+This information can be used to guide decision making in the compiler, which can result in better performance as well as smaller binaries.
-We illustrated the benefits of PGO on a toy Game Of Life example.
+We illustrated the benefits of PGO on a toy Game-of-Life example.

 It is also important to note that PGO is not a trivial technique to use.
-This is because PGO, in order to be beneficial, requires executing the instrumented build with realistic workloads, which is not always trivial to achieve.
+This is because PGO, in order to be beneficial, requires executing the instrumented build with realistic workloads.
 So bear in mind that PGO is only as good as the profiles provided to the optimizing build.
 This means that profile gathered on a counter-productive workload could be counter-productive,
-and realistic workloads covering a part of the application's functionality will likely give less performance gain compared to realistic workloads with better coverage.
+and workloads that cover only a part of the application's functionality will likely yield a smaller performance gain compared to a realistic workload with a better coverage.